 Let’s start by reviewing very briefly what we discussed in our other printhead and waveform articles.
 In the schematic below, we show how a voltage pulse results in deformation of the actuator, creating pressure in the nozzle chamber and causing a drop to eject.
 What we are optimizing is the size, shape, and spacing of the pulses to ensure that the jetting matches our target requirements.

 UNDERSTANDING YOUR TARGET

 If you are an ink company and have a specific machine to develop for, check with your customer what the usage conditions of the ink are.
 If your customer is an equipment manufacturer, they should be able to tell you all you need to know.
 If selling direct to user, then perhaps this information is not so easily available and you’ll have to work a bit harder to figure out what’s sensible.
-You can get an idea of the operating frequency from the carriage speed and the print resolution, remembering that if the print is multiple-pass this may be different from the final resolution.

 THE STARTING POINT

 The very first step in waveform optimization is to establish a sensible baseline for our jetting so we can view it with the dropwatcher.
 If possible, an easy technique is to start with the printhead manufacturer-recommended, or default, single pulse waveform.
 As well as typical pulse timing, there will usually be some kind of calibration voltage (sometime called “label” voltage).
 Use this to start with as it should produce reasonable jetting.
 For our Dimatix Samba example, we are going to start with a waveform from the printhead user manual: a 26V amplitude pulse with a pulse width of 2.18us (including a 40V/us rise time).